ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Compliance.md

 13. In the **Tenant admin | Tenant status** page, verify the **MDM authority** is set to **Microsoft Intune**.

-14. In your Microsoft Edge browser, you can close the Enpoint Manager admin center tab and the Azure Active Directory admin center tab.
+14. In your Microsoft Edge browser, you can close the Endpoint Manager admin center tab and the Azure Active Directory admin center tab.
 Leave the Office 365 home page and Microsoft 365 admin center tabs open.

 You have configured automatic enrollment in Intune for devices of users in the WIP Users group, and you have verified the MDM authority for Adatum's tenant is set to Microsoft Intune.